niki4/go_twitch/README.md

 ### Now you can run client itself.
 Following environments variables must be set to set up client:

-TWITCH_CLIENT_ID - Mandatory.
+* TWITCH_CLIENT_ID - Mandatory.
 Use *"Client identifier"* copied before as value.
-TWITCH_CLIENT_SECRET - Mandatory.
+* TWITCH_CLIENT_SECRET - Mandatory.
 Use *"Client secret key"* copied before as value.
-PORT - Optional.
+* PORT - Optional.
 By default, if not provided, server will try to bind listener on port 8080.
-Heroku will automatically set PORT env var for you.
+Heroku will automatically set this env var for you when starting instance.
-HOST - Optional.
+* HOST - Optional.
 It's used for creating Redirect URL inside client.
 By default, if not provided, client will try to guess your hostname, however it doesn't work well in case of Heroku instance.
-So, it's good to set this env var beforeahead.
+So, it's recommended to set this env var beforeahead.

 #### How to set variables?
 *On Linux*: